This post may contain affiliate links. Read my disclosure policy.

-Pumpkin Hummus with Chocolate Chips is a healthy dessert dip recipe that kids love.
+Sweet Pumpkin Hummus with Chocolate Chips is a healthy dessert dip recipe that kids love.
 This sweet snack tastes like pumpkin chocolate chip cookie dough, but it’s packed with protein and fiber.
-It is perfect for dipping everything from carrots and apples to graham crackers and pretzels.
-This sweet pumpkin hummus makes a great treat that parents can feel good about giving their kiddos.
+A treat parents can feel good about giving their kiddos that is perfect for dipping everything from carrots and apples to graham crackers and pretzels.
 Pack it in their lunchbox or have it ready for an after school snack.
 Also makes a quick and easy party snack.

 I’m usually one of those that doesn’t want to rush through the seasons and holidays and such.
 Let’s enjoy the summer before rushing into fall.
 Have fun during the spooky atmosphere and all-around fun of Halloween.
 Spend a few weeks planning the perfect Thanksgiving menu (might I suggest Corn Pudding?) before the stores have decked the halls to the nines.